FilippoCastellani/CaVe/README.md

     <i> Click on the image to see the full size version </i>
 </p>

+The most valuable addition of such an algorithm is that it is completely automatic and does not require any manual intervention.
+Currently, the state of the art techniques require the Field Expert (FE) to manually inspect many hours of EEG recordings and manually annotate the sleep stages.
+This is a very time-consuming task and is prone to human error.

 ## Project 2: Quasi-Automatic Segmentation of lesions in brain MRI images.

 > **Q: Why is it called Quasi-Automatic Segmentation ?**
 >
-> **A:** Quasi-Automatic means that the user has to manually select the region of interest (ROI) in the first slice of the MRI image, and then the algorithm will automatically segment the lesion in the other slices of the image.
+> **A:** "Quasi-Automatic" refers to the approach where the user initiates the segmentation process by manually selecting the region of interest (ROI) in the first slice of the MRI image.
+Subsequently, the algorithm takes over and automatically performs lesion segmentation in the remaining slices of the image.
+This hybrid method streamlines the segmentation process while still requiring an initial user interaction to define the area of interest.

 **Dataset:**